MCC’s Head Men’s Soccer Coach Ben Ritsema “Coach of the Year”

 Sophomore Eric Hilt (Muskegon, MI/Reeths-Puffer HS) and sophomore Zachary Sutton (Muskegon, MI/Orchard View HS) earned 1st Team All-Region XII Honors.
 Hilt was also named to the Region XII All-Tournament Team.
 Hilt and Sutton were given 1st Team ALL-MCCAA Honors.

-Honorable Mention ALL-MCCAA Honors went to freshman Brandon Gillikin (Muskegon, MI/Reeths-Puffer HS), sophomore Brandon Prim(Muskegon, MI/Reeths-Puffer HS), freshman Loghan Stong (Fruitport, MI/Fruitport HS), and freshman Riley Kammaraad (Spring Lake, MI/Spring Lake HS).
-Kammaraad was also named to the MCCAA ALL-Freshman Team
+Honorable Mention ALL-MCCAA Honors went to freshman Brandon Gillikin (Muskegon, MI/Reeths-Puffer HS), sophomore Brandon Prim(Muskegon, MI/Reeths-Puffer HS), freshman Loghan Stong (Fruitport, MI/Fruitport HS), and freshman Riley Kammeraad (Spring Lake, MI/Spring Lake HS).
+Kammeraad was also named to the MCCAA All-Freshman Team

 Men’s Soccer Enjoys Best Season in Jayhawk History